hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ## 6.4 For Loop and For Generate

+**For Loop**<br />
+- For look is used in always block
+- It is used for excecuting expressions alone

+**Generate For loop**<br />
-Generate for loop is used for instantaing hardware
+- Generate for loop is used for instantaing hardware

-**SKY130RTL D5SK4 L2 For Loop and For Generate part2**
-For loop for mux and demux
-FOR Generate
-**SKY130RTL D5SK4 L2 For Loop and For Generate part3**
-For Generate example
+- It should be used only outside always block

+For loop can be used to generate larger circuits like 256:1 multiplexer or 1-256 demultiplexer where the coding style of smaller mux is not feesible and can have human errors since we would need to include huge number of combinations.

+FOR Generate can be used to instantiate any number of sub modules with in a top module.
+For example, if we need a 32 bit ripple carry adder, instead of instantiating 32 full adders, we can write a generate for loop and connect the full adders appropriately.

 ## 6.5 Lab- For and For Generate
-simulation, gtkwave, synthesis, gtkwave of synthesis.

-**Example-1- Mux using generate**
+**Example-1- Mux using generate**<br />
+Here for loop is used to design a 4:1 mux.
+This can also be written using case or if else block, however, for a large size mux, only for loop model is feasible.

-	module mux_generate (input i0 , input i1, input i2 , input i3 , input [1:0] sel  , output reg y);
+	module mux_for (input i0 , input i1, input i2 , input i3 , input [1:0] sel  , output reg y);
 		wire [3:0] i_int;
 		assign i_int = {i3,i2,i1,i0};
 		integer k;